 There’s a long list of things that make me happy (and knowing that makes me happy, too).
-Let’s start with today’s Nutella Chocolate Chip Cookie recipe!
+Let’s start with today’s Chocolate Hazelnut Chocolate Chip Cookies.
+A gluten-free Nutella Chocolate Chip Cookies recipe!
 It’s another gfe flourless recipe and it’s totally delicious!

 Outings with Mr. GFE.

 Art.
 (We thoroughly enjoyed the art at our local annual street art festival, Via Colori, this past weekend.
 Below are some of my favorites.)

 Fine meals.
 (They don’t have to be expensive meals or complicated meals.
 They just have to be meals that taste really good.
 Good company while eating such meals helps, too!)